Buy your very own 'Bush Medicine Leaves' design

 Pia du Pradal, a highly acclaimed Brisbane designer, was instrumental in connecting us with Louise regarding the AFMW fabric square contribution.
 Since 2017, Pia has featured Louise’s art in exclusive fabric for quality clothing made in a Brisbane studio.
 Pia has dressed Australia’s leading women for some of the most significant events in Australia’s history, including Dame Quentin Bryce, when she was present for the installation of Julia Gillard as Australia’s first female prime minister.
 Pia’s work was recently commended at Australia’s premier fashion event, Mercedes Benz Fashion Week.

-In collaboration with Louise Numina Napananka and Pia du Pradal, scarves made from fabric with the Purple Bush Medicine Leaves pattern are available below.
+In collaboration with Louise Numina Napananka and Pia du Pradal, scarves made from fabric with the Purple Bush Medicine Leaves pattern are available above.

 In addition to purchasing from this collection, we encourage you to use this opportunity to donate to the AFMW Aboriginal and Torres Strait Islander Women and Medicine Project.